Gabriel Jacobs: Descendants

 Daniel Jacob, son of Gabriel, (c.
 1670–1733), was freed between 1702 and 1704.
 It appears that he had been transferred to Thomas Harmonson Sr, whose will stipulated Daniel's freedom upon the death of his wife.
-There was a condition to his freedom that he pay 200 pounds of tobacco annually to someone whom Harmonson's wife Elizabeth would assign payment or payment to Harmonson's son-in-law William Waterson.
+A condition to his freedom was paying 200 pounds of tobacco annually to someone Harmonson's wife Elizabeth would assign payment to or Harmonson's son-in-law William Waterson.

 Daniel was called "Daniell Jacob Negro" in July 1709 when he agreed to pay Jean Grimes's fine for bastard bearing.
-He was a Northampton County taxable in his own household from 1720 to 1723 and was a "negro" taxable head of a household from 1724 to 1731 with his wife Elizabeth and children.
+He was a Northampton County taxable in his household from 1720 to 1723 and was a "negro" taxable head of a household from 1724 to 1731 with his wife Elizabeth and children.

 Daniel's children are considered to be Isaac, Abigail, Frances and Elizabeth.